 Painted Ladies, Alamo Square – The term “painted ladies” is trademarked and describes Victorian buildings and homes which have been painted in three or more colors that embellish or enhance their architectural ruffles and flourishes.
 These six, perfectly-maintained Victorians, with downtown in full view, offer a popular San Francisco “photo opp” that is also sometimes referred to as “Postcard Row.”

-Transamerica Pyramid, Financial District – Part of Transamerica Center (a complex that includes Two Transamerica Center and Transamerica Redwood Park) encompassing nearly one city block, its unconventional shape was chosen to provide an openness that allows natural light and fresh air to filter down to the streets below. (transamerica.com)
+Transamerica Pyramid, Financial District – Part of Transamerica Center (a complex that includes Two Transamerica Center and Transamerica Redwood Park) encompassing nearly one city block, its unconventional shape was chosen to provide an openness that allows natural light and fresh air to filter down to the streets below. (shvo.com/transamerica-pyramid-center/)

 Twin Peaks – These two hills, located in San Francisco’s geographic center, have a 922-foot elevation and offer unobstructed, 360-degree, panoramic city and bay views.
+The north peak is formally Eureka Peak, and the south peak is named Noe Peak.
+The best vista point — known locally as “Christmas Tree Point” — can be found about 100 feet down from the top of Eureka Peak.